|

 c) Following surgery

 Injections of steroids are used in the treatment of keloids either as single treatment or as medical treatment after the excision of a keloid.
 Steroids appear to work by decreasing collagen production.
 Triamcinolone acetonide in the concentration from 10-40 mg/mL is the most commonly used steroid for the injection of keloids.
 It is injected into the keloid every 3 to 4 weeks and for a total of 6 to 8 treatments.
 The actual injection is mildly to moderately painful.
 Although the steroid injections do not completely remove the keloid, they decrease the size of the keloid substantially.
 One study found that 88% of keloids injected with triamcinolone acetonide decreased in size to varying degrees and that itching disappeared within 3 to 5 days of injections.
+If the keloid is removed first, then milder concentrations of the steroid (2.5 - 10 mg/ml) are injected to prevent recurrence of the keloid.
+Again, this treatment requires monthly injections for up to 6 months.
+Some dermatologists will recommend topical steroids although they are unable to penetrate into very thick keloids.
+Side effects may be seen with the use of injected steroids, including loss of pigmentation in the keloid or the surrounding skin, thinning of the skin, and the growth of red blood vessels on the skin.

 5) Interferon